RoxieBethyl/DAML/README.md

 # Data Analysis and Machine Learning

-#### Done in year 2023-24
+#### Done during 2023-24

-This in repository are the projects and exercises done during this course.
+This repository contains the projects and exercises done during this course.
 All the code in this repository is mainly `Python` with a few files in `C++`.
-A brief discription of the main projects done in during this course are listed under [Project Summaries](#project-summaries).
+A brief description of the main projects done during this course are listed under [Project Summaries](#project-summaries).

 ## Project Summaries